callendera/MilestoneProject3/README.md

 The app is fully functional on all screen sizes with extensive testing for each feature.

 * User Stories:
-    * As a Family member interested in browsing the recipes, I visit the app and on the home page all of the recipes are displayed.
+    * As a Family member interested in browsing the recipes, I visit the app and on the home page 4 featured recipes are displayed.
-    If I would like to use the Navbar and select the All Recipes option, I am directed to the page That also has all of the recipes listed on it.
+    If I would like to use the Navbar and select the All Recipes option, I am directed to the page That has all of the recipes listed on it.
     * If I am a user that is browsing the recipes and I find a recipe I am interested in, if I click on that recipe image, The app directs me to View the Full recipe.
 That recipe is displayed with all of the appropriate Information to make that recipe.
     * If I am browsing a recipe and view the full recipe, In the bottom right hand cornner is a button that allows me to hover it to get all the options for that recipe.
 Within the button I can delete the recipe, add a recipe, or edit the recipe.
         * Delete: The user who would like to delete the recipe can do so by clicking the trashcan option in the View recipe page.
 From there a modal opens to ask the user if they are sure They would like to delete.
 After the user selects yes, to delete the user is redirected to the home page.